Nintendo e-Reader: Animal Crossing-e

 A series of Animal Crossing cards were released for the e-Reader.
-When used with the post office in the game, the cards could provide items to players, unlock "town tunes", or unlock new designs to be used around the village.
-Some were "sibling" cards (series 2–4) with two related characters on the front.
+When used with the post office in the game, the cards provide items to players, unlock "town tunes", or unlock new designs to be used around the village.
+Some are "sibling" cards (series 2–4) with two related characters on the front.
 In addition to being sold in card packs, some regular series cards were distributed on a promotional basis through GameStop, EB Games, and Energizer batteries.

 Pokémon Battle-e

-The Pokémon Battle-e Cards, when scanned into Pokémon Ruby or Sapphire, allowed the player to load up special trainers to battle or to get special berries.
+The Pokémon Battle-e Cards, when scanned into Pokémon Ruby or Sapphire, allow the player to load up special trainers to battle or to get special berries.
 In Japan, the series was sold as six sets, each with a different theme, with 10 cards in each set (8 trainers, 1 berry, and 1 checklist), while in the US, the series was packaged together to have two themes per pack.
 In addition, 2 promo cards, 1 for each version, were packed in with the games.
 The cards are loaded into Ruby or Sapphire through the Mystery Events function once it is unlocked.

-There were additional Battle-e card sets for Pokémon FireRed, LeafGreen and Emerald in Japan, but due to the e-Reader being discontinued in the US they were never released in other regions.
+There are additional Battle-e card sets for Pokémon FireRed, LeafGreen and Emerald in Japan, but due to the e-Reader being discontinued in the US they were never released in other regions.
 The e-Reader functionality was eventually removed from all non-Japanese versions of the games.